 Posted by Katie Goldberg on January 06, 2017

 You’ve exchanged your gifts, eaten all of your leftovers, and you’ve hauled the Christmas tree out to the front of your driveway.
 The holidays are officially over.
 Did you get a dashcam as a gift this year?
 Did the initial excitement after unwrapping your dashcam Christmas morning wear off and now you’re left feeling… overwhelmed?
 We totally get it.
-We want to help you get acquainted with your new dashcam so you can enjoy the gift of safety in 2017!
+We want to help you get acquainted with your new dashcam so you can enjoy the gift of safety!

 Follow these steps, and you’ll be recording in no time.